Gazler/githug/README.md

 ## Teaching with Githug

-For teachers, _Docker_ can be used to generate a containerized application that is designed to track the progress of your students ([more detail can be found below](#for-teachers)).
+For teachers, _Docker_ can be used to generate a containerized application that is designed to track the progress of your students ([more detail can be found here](https://hub.docker.com/r/orwa84/githug)).

 ### Prerequisites